ArchanJS/Alpha_Alpha/README.md

 ##

-## Note: Dali Go and Gun Shooter, both games are hosted independently on netlify and are used in the main website using iframe.
+## Note : Dali Go and Gun Shooter, both games are hosted independently on netlify and are used in the main website using iframe.